 - the justification for excluding any of the Annex A controls.

-Putting Information in Your Asset Inventory
+Adding Information to Your Asset Inventory

 It only makes sense to treat information as assets and to safeguard it appropriately.
 The loss of sensitive data can be even more devastating to your business than the loss of physical assets.
 Data loss can lead to huge financial losses, liability and even irreparable harm to your reputation.
 During inventory, it it vital to assess how important a piece of information is, what the risks associated with it are and who is in charge of safeguarding that asset.

-The reasons for this categorization is to properly assess your risk.
+The reason for this categorization is to properly assess your risk.
 After all, if you have not accurately assessed vulnerabilities relating to information assets, you are at risk of failing to properly safeguard that information.
 Taking on an asset inventory as part of your certification helps you ensure that you’ve covered every base.

-Getting Statements of Applicability Right
+Best Practices for ISO Statements of Applicability

 By changing the format in the part of ISO 27001 to emphasize the four parts of this requirement, the authors make it clearer what is required.
 While the process of cataloging everything can be difficult, having everything neatly in place means having an information security system that is easier to implement and more likely to keep you in compliance.

 Is ISO 27001 certification right for your organization?
 We can help you understand the benefits, as well as the requirements for certification.
 Get in touch with I.S.
 Partners, LLC for a consultation.
-Call us at 215-675-1400 or request a quote online.